Augustin de La Balme: Seven Years' War

 Augustin Mottin was born 29 August 1733, in the French Alps near Saint-Antoine.
 He was the 9th of 13 children born to Antoine Mottin, a tanner, and Marguerite Reynaud.

-Augustin served as a trooper in the distinguished "Scottish" company of the Gendarmerie de France during the Seven Years' War.
-He was one of the French cavalry officers who survived the crushing defeat at the Battle of Minden.
+Augustin served as a trooper in the 1st Company of the Gardes du Corps du Roi during the Seven Years' War.
+He fought at the Battle of Minden.

 Following the war, Augustin studied horsemanship, eventually becoming master at the Gendarmerie's Riding School in Lunéville.
-Mottin was promoted to Fourrier-Major in 1766, and retired with a pension in 1773.
+Mottin was promoted to Fourrier-Major in 1766 and retired with a pension in 1773.
 Using the assumed name "Mottin de La Balme," he wrote a book on horsemanship in 1773, titled Essai sur l'équitation ou principes raisonnés sur l'Art de monter et de dresser les chevaux.
 He followed with a book on cavalry tactics in 1776.

 American Revolution

 Augustin de La Balme received a letter of recommendation from Benjamin Franklin and left for the United States to assist in the American Revolution.
 He arrived with a group of French volunteers that included the Marquis de Lafayette, and expressed a "love of liberty" as the motivation for his service.
 In 1777, he was appointed as the Continental Army's Inspector General of Cavalry.
 Due to his performance in the 1777 Battle of Brandywine, however, Casimir Pulaski was made a Major General over all cavalry, including La Balme, who was not at the battle.
 When he learned that he would no longer be in command of the United States Cavalry, La Balme resigned in October 1777.